Master of Science

 Here is a guide to the subjects studied on this course.

 Courses are continually reviewed to take advantage of new teaching approaches and developments in research, industry and the professions.
 Please be aware that modules may change for your year of entry.
 The exact modules available and their order may vary depending on course updates, staff availability, timetabling and student demand.
 Please contact the course team for the most up to date module list.

 This module is a first introduction to Applied Behaviour Analysis for postgraduate students; no prior knowledge is assumed.
 Students will gain an understanding of basic issues in the analysis of behaviour.
 The seminar-based design of the course means that students develop an understanding of some basic issues and some of the research literature, improve their presentation skills and further their skills in debating in an academic forum.

 This module is part of a course of study on Applied Behaviour Analysis ABA for postgrad students; no prior knowledge is assumed.
 In this module students will gain an understanding of the experimental analysis of behaviour, a scientific approach to human psychology which underpins ABA.
 Focus is on explaining the fundamentals of this approach, including its experimental techniques and the principles of behaviour that have been discovered using those techniques.
-In Coleraine practical activities will demonstrate how behavioural processes can change behaviour, whilst in Abu Dhabi online practical activities will be used.
+In Coleraine practical activities will demonstrate how behavioural processes can change behaviour.

 This module is concerned with professional practice in Applied Behaviour Analysis.
 Students will learn of the legal and ethical obligations they must follow in order to ensure the well being of their clients and to practice as behaviour analysts.
 Students will also gain a knowledge of how to relate ethical concerns to the basic tenets of behaviour analysis and how these relate to its philosophical underpinnings.